Penny stock

-Penny stocks are common shares of small public companies that trade for less than one dollar per share.

-The U.S. Securities and Exchange Commission (SEC) uses the term "Penny stock" to refer to a security, a financial instrument which represents a given financial value, issued by small public companies that trade at less than $5 per share.
-Penny stocks are priced over-the-counter, rather than on the trading floor.
-The term "penny stock" refers to shares that, prior to the SEC's reclassification, traded for "pennies on the dollar".
+Penny stocks are common shares of small public companies that trade for less than five dollars per share.
+The U.S. Securities and Exchange Commission (SEC) uses the term "penny stock" to refer to a security, a financial instrument which represents a given financial value, issued by small public companies that trade at less than $5 per share.
+The term "penny stock" refers to shares that, prior to the SEC's classification, traded for "pennies on the dollar".
 In 1934, when the United States government passed the Securities Exchange Act to regulate any and all transactions of securities between parties which are "not the original issuer", the SEC at the time disclosed that equity securities which trade for less than $5 per share could not be listed on any national stock exchange or index.

+In countries other than the United States, where stock prices are denoted in local currencies, a US$5.00 value does not have any necessary implication.
+In China, for example, it is common for initial public offerings of large companies to have an offer price of 10-40 Rmb per share, the equivalent of US$1.50-5.50 per share.
+For example, Yonz Technology Co.
+Ltd. raised US$191 million by going public on the Shanghai Stock Exchange in June 2024 at an offer price of 23.35 Rmb per share, the equivalent of a little over US$3.00 per share.

 Trade

-Over-the-counter exchanges that list penny stocks include the OTC Bulletin Board (which is a facility of FINRA) or OTC Link LLC (which is owned by OTC Markets Group, Inc., formerly known as Pink OTC Markets Inc.).
+Over-the-counter exchanges that list penny stocks include OTC Link LLC (which is owned by OTC Markets Group, Inc., formerly known as Pink OTC Markets Inc.) and formerly the OTC Bulletin Board (which was a facility of FINRA).
 Penny stocks can also trade on securities exchanges, including foreign securities exchanges.
 Penny stocks can include the securities of certain private companies with no active trading market.
+Nasdaq and the New York Stock Exchange now require that listed stocks maintain a minimum share price of $1.00 per share.
+Companies that see their stock price fall to below $1.00 per share frequently perform a reverse stock split in order to avoid delisting.